maubanel/GMS2-Space-Rocks/README.md

 This is the start of creating a **Asteroids** 'like' video game.
 It will be a simpler version of the original introducing basic game design and development concepts.

 ## Introduction
-This is based on [GMS2 First Look](https://github.com/maubanel/GMS2-First_Look) and is meant as a follow up/companion to **Space Rocks - GML Tutorial** which is a freely available tutorial at [YoYo Games Marketplace](https://marketplace.yoyogames.com/assets/7423/space-rocks-gml).
+This is an alteration of the included space rocks template provided by YoYo Games.
 This will go into the development of a game from scratch.
+It is NOT a complete game but a scaffolding that allows you to complete the game on your own.

 In this tutorial: